Hearing is one of our most important

 for three different reasons (or a combination of them):

-- Conductive impairment: Sound doesn't travel properly ("conduct") from the outside to the inner ear.
+Conductive hearing loss (CHL): Sound doesn't travel properly ("conduct") from the outside to the inner ear.
 This can sometimes be corrected by surgery or simple amplification.

 The next thing to consider is that there are different types of hearing loss.
 With a sensorineural impairment, you might lose only low or only high-frequency sounds, for example, so you would need a hearing aid that amplified frequencies very selectively.
 Not only that, but in an environment where there are many sources of sound (someone talking over the sound of a jackhammer, perhaps), you'd want to amplify only the soft sounds that you can't hear rather than making the louder sounds painfully unbearable.
 Finally, you need a hearing aid to work in subtly different ways in different environments (at home, in a concert hall, on a busy street, or wherever you happen to be).